-What is broadband throttling, and how does it work?
+What's broadband throttling, and how does it work?

 Why do broadband providers use traffic shaping?

-We're now using our connections for much more demanding behaviour such as streaming video, internet telephone calls and large file downloads.
+We're now using our connections for much more demanding behaviour such as streaming video, internet telephone calls, and large file downloads.
 As a result, networks have had to deal with a lot more data.

 Which broadband ISPs use traffic management?

-Policies vary between providers so you will need to do some research if traffic management is likely to get in the way.
-You should be able to find the information on each ISPs site, and as most are signed up to the BSG code of conduct, the traffic management policy should be clearly defined.
+Policies vary between providers, so you’ll need to do some research if traffic management is a concern to you.
+You should be able to find the information on your provider's website.
+Most use a standard format to display this information, so the traffic management policy should be clearly defined.